Paul E. Meehl

-Paul Everett Meehl (3 January 1920 – 14 February 2003) was an American clinical psychologist, Hathaway and Regents' Professor of Psychology at the University of Minnesota, and past president of the American Psychological Association.
+Paul Everett Meehl (3 January 1920 – 14 February 2003) was an American clinical psychologist.
+He was the Hathaway and Regents' Professor of Psychology at the University of Minnesota, and past president of the American Psychological Association.
 A Review of General Psychology survey, published in 2002, ranked Meehl as the 74th most cited psychologist of the 20th century, in a tie with Eleanor J. Gibson.
-Throughout his nearly 60-year career, Meehl made seminal contributions to psychology, including empirical studies and theoretical accounts of construct validity, schizophrenia etiology, psychological assessment, behavioral prediction, and philosophy of science.
+Throughout his nearly 60-year career, Meehl made seminal contributions to psychology, including empirical studies and theoretical accounts of construct validity, schizophrenia etiology, psychological assessment, behavioral prediction, metascience, and philosophy of science.

 Biography

 Childhood

 Paul Meehl was born January 3, 1920, in Minneapolis, Minnesota, to Otto and Blanche Swedal.
 His family name "Meehl" was his stepfather's.
 When he was age 16, his mother died as the result of poor medical care which, according to Meehl, greatly affected his faith in the expertise of medical practitioners and diagnostic accuracy of clinicians.
 After his mother's death, Meehl lived briefly with his stepfather, then with a neighborhood family for one year so he could finish high school.
 He then lived with his maternal grandparents, who lived near the University of Minnesota.